 To be defined as a disability, a condition must have a “substantial” and “long-term effect on day-to-day activities”.
 The Judge who heard the appeal revealed that he too has Type 2 diabetes and understands the effects that it can have on a person’s life.
 However, he ruled that where diabetes is managed solely through diet and no medication is needed, the individual is not automatically disabled; it depends on the facts.
 That said, where a person requires medication to control their diabetes they will, generally, be classed as disabled.

 The Judge stated that to decide otherwise would be “perverse” as it would mean that other conditions which are controlled solely by diet, for example, nut allergies, would automatically be classed as disabilities.

 Our HR advice would be if you have a diabetic employee who informs you that they are disabled, always check which type they have and if it’s Type 2, how the condition is controlled.

-If you would like to discuss this further and what procedures and policies you need in place to manage your employees and the risk to your business effectively, please book a free, one hour, face to face consultation or give us a call on 01473 360160.
+If you would like to discuss this further and what procedures and policies you need in place to manage your employees and the risk to your business effectively, please get in touch.

 You can also explore our Online HR Toolkit, which will empower you to set up robust and legal HR procedures, all in one place, accessible to you 24/7.